Canadian Daily Drivers Log Book with Top-Rated Support

 - Annotation.
 This refers to a text addition related to a record, update or edit done by a driver or an authorized person.
 Edits must all have an annotation to justify them.

-Someone with clearance (driver or staff) can make these changes if there is an error.
+If there is an error, someone with clearance (driver or staff) can make these changes.
 Original records will remain after edits and annotations are made, and they will be under the drivers’ responsibility.
 Drivers must:

 - Review the changes made.